 The Museum has a collection containing over 5,000 photos of Woods Hole and Quissett going back to the 1850’s, including family albums and photos, village scenes, boats, yachts, steamships, pictures of the early days of the scientific community starting in the 1880’s with the U.S. Fish Commission and the Marine Biological Laboratory, as well as albums showing MBL activities in the 1920’s and 1930’s.

-You can view a sampling of the photos that are available in the Museum Archive here.
+You can view thumbnails of many of the photos that are available in the Museum Archive here.

 Walsh Rambler Roses growing near Sands of Time